Posts filed under ‘2. Before you leave…’

 Cell Phones and WiFi in Italy

 Staying in touch with family and work is important when we travel.
-For Italian travelers, there are a number of options available.
+For travelers to Italy, there are a number of options available.

 First, the cell phone basics:

-- To unlock your cell phone, contact your provider.
+• To unlock your cell phone, contact your provider.
 In virtually all cases, US carriers will provide you with the unlock code as long as you have been a customer for at least 60 days.
+For more on unlocking your AT&T iPhone, click here.

 Italian SIM Cards